albertknows/albert_on_data/content/posts/jakepaul-naterobinson.md

 Undisclosed Sum Favor of JP Win at (-250 Favorite)

-Undisclosed Sum Favor of JP Win 1st or 2nd Round (+600 Underdog)
+Undisclosed Sum Favor of JP Win 1st (+600 Underdog)

 ### Edit as of 11/30/2020: